 We need your help

 The cost for the additional work is just over £18,000.
-The National Trust has already raised £5,000 for this work and some local community groups are also kindly offering their help to raise the remaining £13,000 needed to complete the full list of work.
-We urgently need your help to raise this money.
+The National Trust has already raised £5,000.
+Some much appreciated and generous donations has pushed this total up to £7,930.
+We still need to raise £10,070 to complete the full list of work and we urgently need your help to raise this money.

 To donate £10 text CHIP44 to 70070 now, telephone 01386 438333 or click on the link below.